suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 An author uses the Directive Copy (suit-directive-copy) to decrypt the content of the component specified by suit-parameter-source-component using suit-parameter-encryption-info.
+This directive is used to copy data from one component to another.

 {{encryption-info-consumed-with-copy}} illustrates the Directive Copy.
 In this example the encrypted payload is found at the URI indicated